(Listed alphabetically by first name.)

 Since my teens, I have been obsessed with starting a business.
 I used to design and sell Valentine’s Day & baby baskets on the streets of New York.
 I love the thrill of creating my own product and getting others excited about it.
 Hence, Kidz Entrepreneur classes and workshops were created to share this passion.
 It has been fabulous working with children and watching them glow as we talk about their grand ideas.
 Through my specialties such as art, public speaking, critical thinking and teambuilding students learn how, why, where a child can start a business.
 Last class we put their ideas into action and sell on the street.
 I love giving them this unique experience and the parent feedback is amazing.

 Currently, I own a successful preschool music theory business in Los Gatos.
 Plus, I created and taught a Mommy and Me program for almost a decade.
 I love working with children of all ages and have a developmental approach, feeding off their ideas and expanding.
-I look forward to working at ATEAM and having the opportunity to inspire more young minds.
+I love working at ATEAM and having the opportunity to inspire more young minds.

 Jennie has a Bachelor’s in Psychology, and a Masters Degree in Counseling Psychology.
 Her work experience includes leading grief groups for children, working with foreign exchange students, and spending several years as a Social Worker for foster youth.
 She also was part of a University of Washington research group called “Reconnecting Youth,” where she lead supportive peer groups in developing coping skills in public schools in Seattle.
 In all of these settings, her favorite aspect of the work was to experience the resiliency of youth, and opportunity to provide them tools to flourish.
 Jennie has three children, currently ages 4, 8, and 11.
 She is in her sixth year of homeschooling her children, where she enjoys the opportunity to watch them gain knowledge in new and exciting ways, as well as learn new things about the world herself!

-Jing Swales has M.S. in Imaging Science and B.S. in Electrical Engineering with a minor in Mathematics from Rochester Institute of Technology.
-She taught and tutored Math for undergraduates while studying for her masters degree.
+Jing Swales has an M.S. and B.S. from Rochester Institute of Technology.
+She taught and tutored Math for undergraduates while obtaining her graduate degree.
 After graduation, she worked as a scientist at a research lab funded by the Department of Energy and Department of Defense.
-She then moved to CA to work for Lockheed Martin Missiles and Space, Sony Research Lab, and Hewlett Packard.
-She left the corporate world to raise her son, and to be involved with his early education at co-op schools.
+She also worked for Lockheed Martin Missiles and Space, Sony Research Lab, and Hewlett Packard.
+She holds patents in several key areas of technology.
+She left the research and corporate world to raise her child, and to be there to enjoy him and to support when needed.

 Marisa facilitates and mentors students through the art of questioning and experiential teaching techniques, while always striving to meet the child where they are academically and developmentally.
 Sharing her own expertise and passions in natural history subjects has been a core educational component, as Marisa continues to home school her own children.